 So the question is: Should you use one anchor or two, and if two, in what circumstances?

-OK here it comes: If your boat is properly set up and equipped you should almost never need to set more than one anchor.
+Answer: if your boat is properly set up and equipped you should almost never need to set more than one anchor.
 Here is why:

 Two Anchors Off the Bow